ls1intum/prompt2/docs/contributor/new_component.md

 The course phase types are stored in the DB.
 We assume here that you already have a course phase type to which you want to map your component.

 1. **Sidebar Mapping**
-   - In `core/PhaseSidebarMapping`, map the course phase type name to your new `<YourName>Sidebar.tsx`.
+   - In `core/src/managementConsole/PhaseMapping/PhaseSidebarMapping.tsx`, map the course phase type name to your new `<YourName>Sidebar`.

 2. **Router Mapping**
-   - In `core/PhaseRouterMapping`, map the same course phase type name to your new `<YourName>Router.tsx`.
+   - In `core/src/managementConsole/PhaseMapping/PhaseRouterMapping.tsx`, map the same course phase type name to your new `<YourName>Routes`.

 ---